Eleanor Hallowell Abbott

-Eleanor Hallowell Abbott (Mrs. Fordyce Coburn) (September 22, 1872 – June 4, 1958) was an American author.
+Eleanor Hallowell Abbott (September 22, 1872 – June 4, 1958) was an American writer.
 She was a frequent contributor to The Ladies' Home Journal.

 Early life

 Eleanor Hallowell Abbott was born on September 22, 1872, in Cambridge, Massachusetts.
 Abbott was the daughter of clergyman Edward Abbott and Clara (Davis), who edited the journal Literary World; and the granddaughter of noted children's author Jacob Abbott.
 Eleanor Hallowell Abbott grew up surrounded by literary and religious luminaries due to her father and grandfather.
 This resulted in her growing up knowing many famous literary people, like Longfellow and Lowell.
 This caused her childhood home to be one of great religious and scholarly thought.

 After attending private schools in Cambridge, she began courses at Radcliffe College.
 After completing her studies, she worked as a secretary and teacher at Lowell State Normal School.
 Here, she began to write poetry and short stories, but had little success in the beginning.
 It was only when Harper's Magazine accepted two of her poems that she saw promise in her work.
 This led to her winning three short-story prizes offered by Collier's and The Delineator.